charlsagente/python-settings/README.md

 ## Lazy Initialization

-Every time you start/restart your python project, all your defined variables are evaluated many times (depending manual imports directly to your module), if you are dealing with heavy to instantiate objects like database connections or similar network calls you will expect some delay.
+Every time you start/restart your python project, all your defined variables are evaluated many times, if you are dealing with heavy to instantiate objects like database connections or similar network calls you will expect some delay.

-Using Lazy Initialization increases the performance of this process, changing the behavior of evaluating the variables only when needed.
+Using Lazy Initialization increases the performance of this process, changing the behavior of evaluating the variables only when is needed.

 ### Use the Lazy Initializer

-In your python settings module, you have to import our LazySetting class located in python_settings.
+In your python settings file, you have to import our LazySetting class located in python_settings.

 ```python